SharePoint/sp-dev-docs/docs/general-development/how-to-resolve-errors-and-warnings-when-previewing-a-page-in-sharepoint.md

-The preview in Design Manager is a live server-side preview, so any snippets or controls on your page, such as a navigation control or a search-driven Web Part, use live data.
+The preview in Design Manager is a live server-side preview, so any snippets or controls on your page, such as a navigation control or a search-driven web part, use live data.
 Also, when you preview a master page or page layout, you can choose a generic preview of just that file, or you can choose to preview how a specific page in your site renders with that master page or page layout.
 The server-side preview is a highly useful tool that complements the design-time preview in an HTML editor.
 For more information, see  [How to: Change the preview page in SharePoint Design Manager](how-to-change-the-preview-page-in-sharepoint-design-manager.md).